 All students need to be a part of their IEP meetings after being provided with direct instruction, accommodations, and opportunities to practice or role play their participation.
 Some important tips to remember when including young students in their IEP meetings include:

 - Consider the age when determining the length of time the student will participate;

 - Ask all team members to use language that the student will understand;

 - Acknowledge the student for their participation

-- Visit the Films section and view “Student Participation in the IEP” and “It’s All About You; Get To Know Your IEP”.
+- View these videos: “IEP Participation Empowers Students” and “It’s All About You; Get To Know Your IEP“.